-Osteopaths understand how all the body's systems are interconnected and how each one affects the others.
-They focus special attention on the musculoskeletal system, which reflects and influences the condtion of all other body systems.
+The body's systems are interconnected and each one affects the others.
+The musculoskeletal system reflects and influences the condition of all other body systems.

 Many musculoskeletal pain conditions are caused by imbalances in the tension in the soft tissues of the body (muscles, ligaments, and tendons).

-Dr. Steiner employs a gentle and relaxing form of manipulation known as myofascial release, which is directed to the soft tissues.
+Dr. Steiner employs a gentle and relaxing manual therapy, which is directed to the soft tissues.
 His technique removes restrictions within the body and so reduces pain, improves flexibility, improves blood and lymphatic circulation, and nerve conduction.
 Balance is restored so that the body is better able to function and support its natural tendency toward health and self-healing.

-In my private practice, having cared for musculoskeletal injuries for years, I have found that many problems are caused by poor workplace ergonomics.
+In my practice, having cared for musculoskeletal discomfort for years, I have found that many problems are caused by poor workplace ergonomics.

 Ergonomics is the study of how the human body interacts with its work environment.
 More and more, people work sitting at desks for extended periods of time, staring at computer screens.
 Neck, back, hip, and arm/wrist injuries can result if a workplace has unsatisfactory ergonomics.
 This can be due to improper posture, chair height, desk height , keyboard postion , computer screen postioning, etc.